bforbesc/the-data-scientist-compendium/1_Python_resources.md

 - [Introduction to Machine Learning with Python (code examples)](https://github.com/amueller/introduction_to_ml_with_python)

-# 🔨 specific resources and tools
+# 🔨 resources and tools

 - Libraries for improving your plots:
   - [Altair](https://altair-viz.github.io/)